its7ARC/MarkovChains/README.md

   - Present State -> Last 4 letters(labels) in the text.
   - Future State -> Letter to be generated.
   - Fututre state generation
-    - Randomly with probability of selection of each future state in accordance with rationalised data.
+    - Randomly with probability of selection of each future state on the basis of present state in accordance with rationalised data.
     - If present state not available in rationalised data, generation of 'space'.

 Algorithm: